 Practical Tip 3

-If the practitioner deals with patients who have impaired circulation (e.g., as a result of diabetes, thrombosis obliterans, etc.) he or she should use more sophisticated and effective massage methods to improve blood circulation (e.g. Connective Tissue Massage, Segment-Reflex Massage, Neuromuscular Therapy).
-In such cases the practitioner uses methods of medical massage therapy which are specifically designed to deal with such conditions.
-In these cases the practitioner combines local vasodilation with its reflex enforcement to restore or improve blood supply to the affected areas.
+If the practitioner deals with patients who have impaired circulation (e.g., as a result of Diabetes, Thrombosis Obliterans, etc.), he or she should use more sophisticated and effective massage methods to improve blood circulation (e.g., Connective Tissue Massage, Segment-Reflex Massage, Neuromuscular Therapy).
+In such cases, the practitioner uses Medical massage therapy, specifically designed to address these conditions.
+In these cases, the practitioner combines local vasodilation with reflexive vasodilation to restore or improve blood supply to the affected areas.

 Practical Tip 4

-Glezer/Dalicho zones for patients with circulatory abnormalities (they are discussed below) are a great guide to design effective massage protocol.
+Glezer/Dalicho zones for patients with circulatory abnormalities (discussed below in the Viscero-Somatic Reflexes section) are a great guide for designing an effective massage protocol.

 Practical Tip 5

-To enhance the vasodilatory effect of medical massage the practitioner should always start treatment on the opposite, unaffected part of the body which matches the exact location of the affected area.
-In such cases the practitioner uses reflex vasodilation first, as a preparation to work in the affected area to improve blood circulation.
+To enhance the vasodilatory effect of medical massage, the practitioner should always start treatment on the opposite, unaffected part of the body, which matches the exact location of the affected area.
+In such cases, the practitioner first uses reflex vasodilation to prepare for work in the affected area and improve local circulation.

 Viscero-Somatic Reflexes (VSR)

-English physician Dr. H. Head formulated the concept of VSR and in 1893 he published maps of possible abnormalities in the skin in the case of various visceral disorders.
-These maps, which are called Head’s zones, are classic examples of VSR.
-Other maps were later published (e.g., Dicke’s maps) but the most comprehensive work was done by two German physicians who, in 1953, published what they called Glezer/Dalicho’s zones.
+English physician Dr. H. Head formulated the concept of VSRs and, in 1893, published maps of possible skin abnormalities associated with various visceral disorders.
+These maps, known as Head’s zones, are classic examples of VSRs.
+Other maps were later published (e.g., Dicke’s maps), but the most comprehensive work was done by two German physicians, Dr. O. Glezer and Dr. V.A.
+Dalicho, who, in 1953, published what they called Glezer/Dalicho’s zones.

 Diagram 4 presented below shows Glazer/Dalicho zones in cases of chronic pulmonary disorders.
-It indicates the most common locations of pathological abnormalities in the form of reflex zones in the soft tissue of patients with chronic pulmonary disorders.
-Dr. Glezer and Dalicho published diagrams for every system of the human body as well as the most common location of somatic abnormalities.
+It indicates the most common locations of pathological abnormalities, in the form of reflex zones, in the soft tissues of patients with chronic pulmonary disorders.
+Dr. Glezer and Dalicho published diagrams for every system of the human body, as well as the most common location of somatic abnormalities.

-Each set of diagrams shows the location of reflex zones in the skin (parallel thin lines), in the connective tissue (dotted areas) and in the skeletal muscles (parallel thick lines).
-The existence and participation of VSR in the control of inner organ function as well as VSR’s importance as therapeutic pathways on normalization of the affected inner organs are reported by numerous studies (Korr, 1947; Ebner, 1956; Beal, 1985; Johnston and Golden, 2001; Giamberardino, 2003; Giamberardino et al, 2005; Jarell, 2009; Desmaris et al, 2011).
+Each set of diagrams shows the location of reflex zones in the skin (parallel thin lines), connective tissue (dotted areas), and skeletal muscles (parallel thick lines).
+The existence and participation of VSRs in the control of inner organ function as well as VSR’s importance as therapeutic pathways on normalization of the affected inner organs are reported by numerous studies (Korr, 1947; Ebner, 1956; Beal, 1985; Johnston and Golden, 2001; Giamberardino, 2003; Giamberardino et al, 2005; Jarell, 2009; Desmaris et al, 2011).

-The practitioner who uses correctly formulated MEDICAL MASSAGE PROTOCOL is able to eliminate pathologically developed reflexes in the soft tissue and, at the same time, normalize function of the affected inner organ by restoring its normal innervation and triggering long lasting vasodilation which helps to mobilize the reparative abilities of the tissue of the affected organ.
+The practitioner who uses correctly formulated MEDICAL MASSAGE PROTOCOL is able to eliminate pathologically developed reflexes in the soft tissue and, at the same time, normalize the function of the affected inner organ by restoring its normal innervation and triggering long-lasting vasodilation, which helps to mobilize the reparative abilities of the tissue of the affected organ.

 Practical Tip 6

-If the practitioner would like to optimize therapy and keep the client’s interests as a priority, the applied massage treatment must be formulated and adjusted individually.
-It is a professional mistake to apply massage on all clients without personal modifications according to the client’s health needs.
-Otherwise the massage session becomes senseless rubbing.
+If the practitioner would like to optimize therapy and prioritize the client’s interests, the applied massage treatment must be formulated and adjusted individually.
+It is a professional mistake to apply massage to all clients without making personal modifications based on each client’s health needs.
+Otherwise, the massage session becomes senseless rubbing.

-Let’s say that the massage practitioner works in the spa and a new client is scheduled.
-Usually the therapist asks every new client about chronic somatic abnormalities as well as chronic visceral disorders.
-Equipped with such basic data, the practitioner must take into consideration the location of reflex zones associated with the chronic visceral abnormality the client suffers.
-In such cases the practitioner adjusts the therapeutic massage routine according to the location of reflex zones in the soft tissue.
-The therapist may use Head’s Zones, Dickie’s Map or Glezer/Dalicho zones as clinical guides.
+Let’s say the therapist works at the spa, and a new client is scheduled.
+Usually, the therapist asks every new client about soft tissue abnormalities and possible chronic visceral disorders.
+Equipped with such basic data, the practitioner must consider the location of the reflex zones associated with the client’s chronic visceral abnormality according to Glezer/Dalicho zones.
+In such cases, the practitioner adjusts the therapeutic massage routine based on the location of reflex zones in the soft tissues.

-By concentrating on the areas of reflex zones and emphasizing their importance to the client, the practitioner prevents reflex zone formation or decreases their intensity.
+By focusing on reflex zones and emphasizing their importance to the client, the practitioner prevents reflex zone formation or reduces their intensity.
 Even the simple fact of spending more time in these areas makes a big difference to the patient’s health.

 Beal M.C.
 Viscerosomatic reflexes: a review.
 JAOA, 85(12):53-58, 1985